Cultivating Balance

 2. Let go of extreme words.

 Restore some peace to your life.
-Replace extreme words with the more balanced word: sometimes
+Replace extreme words with the more balanced word, like the word sometimes.

 3. Give up the unachievable goal of perfection.